 The basic idea

 Think of an ecosystem as a kitchen.
+On the flip side, that limit is what we call carrying capacity.
 If you keep adding ingredients without running out of stove space, you’ll eventually hit a limit where the pot boils over.
-That limit is what we call carrying capacity.
 It’s not a fixed number; it shifts with seasons, resources, and the behavior of the species involved.

 Key components